Tamás Soproni

 Tamás István Soproni (born 20 February 1986) is a Hungarian linguist, translator and politician, who has been the Mayor of Terézváros (6th district of Budapest) since 2019.
 He is a member of the Momentum Movement.

 Life

 Soproni was born into a lower-middle-class family in Budapest on 20 February 1986.
-He lives in Terézváros since his childhood.
+He has lived in Terézváros since childhood.
 His father was a sexton and a former supporter of MIÉP.
-He has four sisters among whom the youngest was adopted.
-He earned a degree of English studies at the School of English and American Studies of the Faculty of Humanities of the Eötvös Loránd University.
-He functioned as vice president for foreign affairs in the local student council.
+He has three sisters among whom the youngest was adopted.
+He earned a degree of English studies at the School of English and American Studies of the Faculty of Humanities at Eötvös Loránd University.
+He served as vice president for foreign affairs in the local student council.
 He worked as a linguist and translator of literary works prior to him becoming the Mayor of Terézváros.
-In 2021 it was said that he is engaged, but no more relevant information about the subject is available.
+A 2021 profile article on Soproni revealed that he was engaged, and owned a cat named Csinszka.